RayPlante/MDCS-XMLSchema-TestCases/abstract/README.md

 ## Run this Test

 1. Load [`labs-abseq.xsd`](labs-abseq.xsd) in as a template.
-2. Open up the new document form and inspect the form; ensure all classes appear in the menu and the form updates properly for each type when chosen.
+2. Open up the new document form and inspect the form; ensure all non-abstract classes appear in the menu and the form updates properly for each type when chosen.
 3. Complete the form and inspect the output XML document (click on